SquishyStrawberry/reddit-hearing-helper/README.md

 Whenever somebody asks "what?" or "wat?" in a reddit comment this handy bot...
 ...Well, it replies to them by SCREAMING their parent comment.

+# Future Features
+1. Error-based waiting, not just random waiting.
+2. Bug Fixing
+3. And much more!

 # config.json Explanation
 {
 	"user": "Your Reddit Username, or rather the bot's, str",